Alternative Medicine For Arthritis

 Our new Knee Arthritis Book is out in paperback or for instant download on your Kindle.
 Knee Arthritis: Take Back Control: From Exercises To Knee Replacements & Everything In Between

 Top tips, exercises and loads more.
-Paperback or Kindle.

 Read Reviews/ Buy Now

-Changing your diet can really make a difference.
-Certain foods should be avoided as they can increase inflammation and body weight, others can actually help reduce information.
+Certain foods should be avoided such as those containing transfats, AGE's or refined carbohydrates as they can increase inflammation and body weight.
+Other foods such as those rich in omega-3 can actually help reduce information.
 You can find out more in the diet for arthritis section.

 6. Food Allergies

 Many arthritis sufferers say there is a link between what they eat and their symptoms.
-There is no one food that by avoiding means you will not get flare ups, but if you feel there is a link between your diet and symptoms see a registered dietician to discuss the issue.
+There is no one food that by avoiding means you will not get flare ups, but if you feel there is a link between your diet and symptoms see a registered dietitian to discuss the issue.
 They may suggest a suitable diet elimination plan.

 Should I Try Alternative Medicine for Arthritis?